JuzerShakir/How-to-Python/README.md

 ---

 ### 15. Dictionary
-**Q. Write a program to read through a mail log from *[mbox-long.txt](https://github.com/JuzerShakir/How-to-Python/blob/master/Dictionary/mbox-long.txt)*  file, line starting with *'From'*.
+**Q. Write a program to read through a mail log from *[mbox-long.txt](https://github.com/JuzerShakir/How-to-Python/blob/master/Dictionary/mbox-long.txt)*  file, line starting with *'From '*.
 Build a histogram using a dictionary to count how many messages have come from each email address.** <br>

 **Look through the dictionary using loop to find who has the most messages and print how many messages the person has.**

+*Note: make sure not to include the lines that start with 'From:'.*

 <br>

 *[Code](https://github.com/JuzerShakir/How-to-Python/blob/master/Dictionary/Most_email.py)*